 Uffelmann and Posthuma reviewed resources and methods used by geneticists to point to the most-likely biological mechanism underlying a psychiatric condition.
 Because meaningful functional experiments cannot be performed with hundreds of mutations, geneticists aim to identify convergent patterns in their data that implicate specific cell-types, tissues, biological pathways or developmental stages.
 This would allow biologists to resort to their arsenal of experimental appliances and to probe that tissues’ or cell-types’ involvement in a given psychiatric condition.
 To get there, geneticists can use external data resources on e.g. gene-expression to prioritize a number of genes in their GWAS results.
 With newly-developed statistical methods, they can subsequently search for convergent functions among those genes.Uffelmann and Posthuma outline several obstacles that need to be overcome in order to make this strategy a winning one.
 Among them is the relative scarcity of patient data and an overreliance on adult post-mortem tissue in current resources that may not accurately reflect the consequences of genetic disturbances observed in GWASs.
 Future resources need to be extended to account for the multi-dimensional nature of neuropsychiatric traits.
 Moreover, it will necessitate interdisciplinary approaches to solve the ramifications of polygenic-trait architectures.
 Ultimately, it will be neurobiologists that will need to confirm the results of genetics in-silico analyses in functional follow-up studies.
 To make this process as efficient and successful as possible, both fields need to actively collaborate in order to capitalize on each other’s domain-specific expertise.
 New consortia such as Brainscapes are much needed to trailblaze such concerted boundary breaching.

-The open access, pre-proof version of the review is available from Biological Psychiatry’s website.
+The open access, pre-proof version of the review is available on Biological Psychiatry 'Emerging Methods and Resources for Biological Interrogation of Neuropsychiatric Polygenic Signal'.